PhD Title: Ex-Prisoners and Community-Based Restorative Justice: A Comparative Analysis of Northern Ireland and North America

 Allely received an MA in Conflict Transformation and Social Justice from Queen's University Belfast and was awarded a merit-based Postgraduate Taught Scholarship.
 Her dissertation, "Ex-Prisoners and Community-Based Restorative Justice: Lessons from Northern Ireland," examined ex-prisoner leadership within restorative justice organizations in Belfast and earned her a degree with distinction.
 Allely has been granted a Postgraduate Research Studentship from Queen's University to conduct further research on this topic as part of a PhD.

-Beyond her university degrees, Allely also holds a number of certifications related to restorative justice work, including a Basic Restorative Practices Training Certification, a 40-Hour Mediation Certification, and a Victim Offender Dialogue Certification.
+Beyond her university degrees, Allely also holds a number of certifications related to restorative justice work, including a Basic Restorative Practices Training Certification, a 40-Hour Mediation Certification, a Victim Offender Dialogue Certification, and a Level 4 Diploma in Restorative Practice and Processes.

 Prior to her post-graduate research, Allely served as a Peace Corps Volunteer in Cameroon (2013-2016) and worked as a Community Services Officer at a local police department in California (2016-2017).
 She has also been employed as a Law Clerk at a practice specializing in defending individuals on Death Row, and has experience as a Restorative Justice Coordinator at a middle school in California, and has served as a Teacher's Aide at a low-income primary school in Oregon.
 Additionally, Allely has been a member of Rotary International, served as a High School Mock Trial Coach, and volunteered with NIACRO.
-She is currently involved with Community Restorative Justice Ireland, a restorative justice organization in Belfast.
+She is currently an accredited Volunteer Practitioner at Community Restorative Justice Ireland, a restorative justice organization in Belfast.

 Criminology, Restorative Justice, Prisoner Reentry, Criminal Law, Post-Conflict Peacebuilding, Criminal Justice Reform, Human Rights